MRsukehiro/Simple_security_lock/README.md

-This is a project from kfu computer engineering students
+This is a project was made by kfu computer engineering students